Rate this article

 In many cases, mobile app accessibility standards are required by law.
 The Americans with Disabilities Act Standards for Accessible Design, or ADA, mandates the inclusion of all people, in all areas of public life, including web-based businesses and their applications.

 The ADA law also works alongside the Web Content Accessibility Guidelines (WCAG) which documents a single shared standard for web content accessibility.
-The current WCAG version is 2.1, while a revised version is planned for September 2022.
+The current WCAG version 2.2 was published in October 2023.

 By 2025, all EU-based companies must also optimize their services and products for accessibility to comply with the European mobile app accessibility guidelines.